-Scoil na gCláirseach–Festival of Early Irish Harp is the only event of its kind anywhere.
+Scoil na gCláirseach–Festival of Early Irish Harp is the only event of its kind in Ireland.
 It exists to help fill the enormous cultural gap left by the disappearance of the early Irish harp two centuries ago.
-Come and join participants from Ireland, and around the world, to immerse yourself in the world of Ireland's ancient and exquisite historical harp with concerts, lectures, workshops, masterclasses, intensive players' sessions, and a field trip to museums to see surviving instruments.
-Festival Guests can attend any number of concerts, lectures, masterclasses and workshops.
-Festival Scholars participate in intensive players' sessions each morning, in addition to the afternoon and evening programme.
+Come and join participants from Ireland, and around the world, to immerse yourself in the Gaelic world’s ancient and exquisite historical harp with concerts, lectures, workshops, and intensive one-to-one virtual coaching with some of the world’s experts in the field.

 We will explore with you the repertoire of Turlough Carolan, Ruaidhrí Dall Ó Catháin, Arthur O’Neill and many others, through surviving hand-written, historic manuscripts and early printed sources, which we will help you to understand and use so that you can discover as much as possible about the old harpers’ performance traditions.

 You will have a chance to learn the historical playing techniques gleaned from the old harpers at the end of the eighteenth century, just before the tradition died out, and will use these to perform the music and to add characteristic ornamentation.